aporeto-se/k8s-simple-apps/tennessee/README.md

 This is a simple Kubernetes application that simulates network connectivity between three namespaces running on the same cluster.
 The namespaces are named Nashville, Memphis and Knoxville.
 Memphis and Knoxville are sibling cities.
 Nashville is the state capital.
 The sibling cities have a dependency on the capital.

 ## Simulated Cloud, Region & Account
 The tags 'sim-cloud', 'sim-region' and 'sim-account' are used for simulation purposes.
 This allows us to simulate multiple clouds, regions and accounts within our single cluster.
-To accompolish this each deployment.yaml is composed of multiple deployments with these aforementioned tags.
+To accomplish this each deployment.yaml is composed of multiple deployments with these aforementioned tags.
 For example a podset named frontend will actually be named frontend1, frontend2, frontend...N.

 ## Network Flows